Trusted WordPress tutorials, when you need them most.

 Here are a few other use cases for using Airtable with WordPress:

-• Organize tasks by project, assign responsibilities, and use Kanban views to visualize project progress.
+• 📄 Organization – Keep tasks organized by project, assign responsibilities, and use Kanban views to track progress.

-• Create a content calendar for content pieces, track publication dates, and assign writers and edits to increase your blog traffic.
+• 📅 Content Planning – Build a content calendar, track publication dates, and assign writers and editors to grow your blog traffic.

-• Maintain a database of inventory items to track quantities for your online store.
+• 🛒 Inventory Tracking – Maintain a database of products to monitor stock levels for your online store.

 Basically, you can use data collected from your WordPress contact forms in Airtable to create custom apps, workflows, and tools for your business.